-Based on the section above, it is possible to look at Google Analytics and see which keywords are responsible for driving traffic to your site.
+Based on the section above, it is possible to look at GA and see which keywords are responsible for driving traffic to your site.

-However, even if these keywords help you obtain visitors, their performance may still not be doing as well as they could.
+However, even if these keywords help you obtain visitors, they may still not be performing as well as they could.